PariaPasehvarz/Software-1_Course_Projects/README.md

-Projects developed for the Compiler Course at University of Tehran.
+Projects developed for the Software 1 Course at University of Tehran.